Proton pump: Electron transport complex IV

 Complex IV (EC 1.9.3.1) (also referred to as cytochrome c oxidase), is a proton pump driven by electron transport.
 This enzyme is a large transmembrane protein complex found in bacteria and inner mitochondrial membrane of eukaryotes.
 It receives an electron from each of four cytochrome c molecules, and transfers them to one oxygen molecule, converting molecular oxygen to two molecules of water.
 In the process, it binds four protons from the inner aqueous phase to make water and in addition translocates four protons across the membrane.
 This enzyme helps to establish a transmembrane difference of proton electrochemical potential that the ATP synthase of mitochondria then uses to synthesize ATP.

-ATP driven proton pumps
+ATP-driven proton pumps

-Adenosine triphosphate (ATP) driven proton pumps (also referred to as proton ATPases or H^{+}-ATPases) are proton pumps driven by the hydrolysis of adenosine triphosphate (ATP).
+Proton pumps driven by adenosine triphosphate (ATP) (also referred to as proton ATPases or H^{+}-ATPases) are proton pumps driven by the hydrolysis of adenosine triphosphate (ATP).
 Three classes of proton ATPases are found in nature.
 In a single cell (for example those of fungi and plants), representatives from all three groups of proton ATPases may be present.